-Housed within the Supply Chain Program at Hydro Ottawa, the procurement function is essential to 13 the utility's effectiveness and efficiency.
-The function is responsible for procuring all products and 14 services required across every facet of the utility's business and operations, with a rigorous focus 15 on achieving value for money on behalf of ratepayers.
-This is achieved through adherence to fair, 16 open, efficient, transparent and accountable processes, and through the cultivation of strong 17 relationships with reputable, ethical and high-performing vendors.
-Together, this enables Hydro 18 Ottawa to secure competitive pricing and reliable delivery of goods and services.
-Please see 19 Attachment 4-2-2(A) - Procurement Policy for additional details.
-20 requirements, as appropriate.
-Where cost-effective to do so, Hydro Ottawa sources goods and services locally, so as to minimize transportation and associated impacts on the environment, reduce its Scope 3 emissions,15 and support community-based economic development.
-To that end, Hydro Ottawa tracks the relative proportion of purchase orders placed with firms in and surrounding the NCR.
-Sourcing of goods and services from local suppliers within a 100 km radius of the NCR, measured in terms of dollars spent, has annually averaged 45% over the past five years, as shown in Figure 16 below.
+Housed within the Supply Chain Program at Hydro Ottawa, the procurement function is essential to the utility's effectiveness and efficiency.
+The function is responsible for procuring all products and services required across every facet of the utility's business and operations, with a rigorous focus on achieving value for money on behalf of ratepayers.
+This is achieved through adherence to fair, open, efficient, transparent and accountable processes, and through the cultivation of strong relationships with reputable, ethical and high-performing vendors.
+Together, this enables Hydro Ottawa to secure competitive pricing and reliable delivery of goods and services.
+Please see Attachment 4-2-2(A) - Procurement Policy for additional details.

-22 Consistent with its commitment to sustainability, a hallmark of Hydro Ottawa's approach to 23 procurement has been the administration of policies and purchasing decisions with a view towards 24 maximizing environmentally-friendly outcomes.
-The utility uses a point system for evaluating 25 supplier proposals, and includes environmental designations and practices in proposal
+Consistent with its commitment to sustainability, a hallmark of Hydro Ottawa's approach to procurement has been the administration of policies and purchasing decisions with a view towards maximizing environmentally-friendly outcomes.
+The utility uses a point system for evaluating supplier proposals, and includes environmental designations and practices in proposal